 I’m sure I’m not the first to suggest that Aerostich should capitalise on this adventure biking fad with a snazzier, adventure-style jacket based on the Darien.
 Something that would appeal to less conservative younger riders whose fathers, I suspect, make up the core of the Darien and Roadcrafter users.
 The thing is, apart from a bit of flashy detailing here and there, a pouch on the back and bluetooth interconnectivity, it would differ little from what I already have here, the Leatherman of overland-ready jackets.

-The Overland is an upgrade on Klim’s entry-level Traverse, with better armour, venting, reflectivity, a new look as well other improvements.
+The Overland was an upgrade on Klim’s entry-level Traverse, with armour, better venting and reflectivity, a new look as well other improvements.

 The Overland has a lightweight body with a boxy cut (not waist belt) and textured overlays in high-wear areas.
 This makes it as light as it can be – the five sections of D3O armour adds maybe a kilo to the weight.
 I chose the Large knowing it would be on the tight side, but also knew the XL was a big jump.
 Read my first impressions of the Overland here.

-According to Klim’s sizing chart (right) I should have been bang on with an L as usually an American L is XL in Europe.
-Not with Klim, so with an L there’s just enough room underneath of a Powerlet heated jacket which adds up to three fleeces.
+According to Klim’s sizing chart (right) I should have been bang on with an L as usually an American L = XL in Europe.
+Not with Klim, so with an L there’s just enough room underneath of a Powerlet heated jacket which adds up to three fleeces and a pint of hot soup.
 It does make a nice change to have a close-fitting jacket for a change, instead of the usual and more practical sack.